Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: RL Mechanism Design using Policy Gradient Optimization

-Thus, we can adopt the augmented linear program solution $L(\theta)$ as an \textit{objective function} taking parameter $\theta$ and outputting a value representing the proximity of the empirical dataset $\CD_{\theta}$ to feasibility (social optimality).
+Thus, we can adopt the augmented linear program solution $L(\mech)$ as a smooth \textit{objective function} taking parameter $\mech$ and outputting a value representing the proximity of the empirical dataset $\CD_{\mech}$ to feasibility (social optimality).
 The adaptive mechanism design problem can then be re-stated as

-In Section~\ref{sec:convg} we will introduce structural assumptions such that $\min_{\theta} L(\theta) \leq 0$, making mechanism design feasible; such that $\CD_{\arg\min_{\theta}L(\theta)}$ satisfies $iii)$ of Theorem~\ref{thm:MA_Af} and thus \eqref{eq:rpso}.
+In Section~\ref{sec:convg} we will introduce structural assumptions such that $\min_{\mech} L(\mech) \leq 0$, making mechanism design feasible; such that $\CD_{\arg\min_{\mech}L(\mech)}$ satisfies $iii)$ of Theorem~\ref{thm:MA_Af} and thus \eqref{eq:rpso}.